-1.3.
 Relationship between Knowledge, Attitudes, and Pro-environmental Behavior

 Knowledge, as a cognitive component, is indeed critical, but alone it cannot adequately predict pro-environmental behavior.
-The emotional component, which is related to attitudes and values, is essential for driving the transformation of knowledge to responsible environmental behavior [12].
+The emotional component, which is related to attitudes and values, is essential for driving the transformation of knowledge to responsible environmental behavior (Dopelt et al., 2019).
 Despite the complex relationship between the components, researchers have shown that expanding knowledge via environmental studies and educational activities leads to more positive attitudes toward the environment and more responsible environmental behavior.

-Pe’er and others [13] examined the level of environmental literacy of 765 students studying teaching at three teachers’ colleges in Israel.
+Pe’er et al. (2007) examined the level of environmental literacy of 765 students studying teaching at three teachers’ colleges in Israel.
 It was found that the students had low ecological-environmental knowledge but that most of them expressed positive attitudes.
 Pearson correlation coefficients showed a high correlation between attitudes and behavior (r = 0.49, p < 0.001) and a low correlation between knowledge and behavior (r = 0.23, p < 0.01).

-Tuncer and others [14] examined the relationship between knowledge, attitudes, and concern for the environment among 684 teachers in Turkey.
+Tuncer et al. (2009) examined the relationship between knowledge, attitudes, and concern for the environment among 684 teachers in Turkey.
 Half of the respondents (51%) defined themselves as “quite concerned,” and only 11% reported a high level of concern for environmental problems.
 The participants did not express high confidence in their level of environmental knowledge, with less than 4% reporting that they were “quite proficient” on environmental issues and 55% of them having “some kind of environmental knowledge.”
 Despite the lack of knowledge, the teachers’ attitudes, on average, were positive toward the environment, and their view was considered to be an ecological worldview.
 The researchers found positive relationships between the level of knowledge and the level of concern for the environment (r = 0.13, p < 0.01) and between environmental attitude and level of concern (r = 0.20, p < 0.01).

-Dopelt, Radon, and Davidovitch [12] examined the relationship between knowledge, attitudes, and behavior among 361 college students regarding the impact of the livestock industry on the environment.
+Dopelt et al. (2019) examined the relationship between knowledge, attitudes, and behavior among 361 college students regarding the impact of the livestock industry on the environment.
 They found that the students had almost no knowledge about the environmental impact of the food they consume; their attitudes were moderately pro-environmental, yet they were not strict about pro-environmental behavior.
 Students with higher levels of environmental knowledge demonstrated more pro-environmental attitudes and behavior.
 Their attitudes mediated the relationship between the level of knowledge and behavior with respect to environmental pollution caused by the livestock industry.
 In addition, women demonstrated more pro-environmental attitudes and behavior than did men.

-Yang and others [4] examined the level of knowledge and perceptions about climate change and its effects of 1,387 medical, nursing, and public health students at five universities in China, as well as the relationships between knowledge and various perceptions.
-Most respondents believed that climate change is generally "bad" (83%) and bad for human health (88%), and 67% believed that climate change is controllable.
+Yang et al. (2018) examined the level of knowledge and perceptions about climate change and its effects of 1,387 medical, nursing, and public health students at five universities in China, as well as the relationships between knowledge and various perceptions.
+Most respondents believed that climate change is generally bad (83%) and bad for human health (88%), and 67% believed that climate change is controllable.
 The vast majority of participants acknowledged morbidity situations resulting from poor air quality (95%), heat stress (93%), and extreme weather events (91%) as potential impacts of climate change.
 However, only 39% recognized the morbidity resulting from dietary deficiencies as a potential consequence of climate change.
 About 58% of respondents could correctly identify the causes of climate change.
 The level of knowledge predicts an increase in awareness of the adverse effects of climate change among medical and nursing students, but it was not so significant for their public health colleagues.
 The researchers concluded that students were able to identify the direct links between weather events and health but were less likely to understand the implications of the complex and long-term processes posed by climate change.